X. Y. Z.

 In my copy of the Miriam Webster there are only 5 pages to study, unless you are a geek and has the pages stored in your memory.

-There 1 page of the letter X and 2 each of the letters Y and Z
+There is only one page of the letter X and 2 each of the letters Y and Z

-After studying the 5 pages, see how many 3 or 4 word-sentences or headlines; if any, you can form with
+After studying the 5 pages, see how many 3 or 4 word-sentences or headlines; you can form with